Tecnarca/mostlyai-engine-prize/README.md

 ## 🚀 Running a Training Job

-Use the script at `scripts/parametric_train.py` to train a model for either challenge type.
+Use the script at `scripts/parametric_train.py` to train and predict a model for either challenge type.

 ### Script Usage
 ```bash